 Dr. Yvonne Bombard is a genomics health services researcher and Scientist at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, Unity Health Toronto.
-She is an Associate Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto and directs the Genomics Health Services Research Program at St. Michael’s Hospital.
+She is a Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto and directs the Genomics Health Services Research Program at St. Michael’s Hospital.
 She sets research direction at national and international levels as Board Member of the American Society of Human Genetics and CIHR’s Institute of Genetics.
 Dr. Bombard advises on funding recommendations on emerging genetic testing technologies for Ontario.
 She also shapes genomics health services research as an editor for Genetics in Medicine Open, the leading genetics practice journal.
 Dr. Bombard was the inaugural recipient of the Maurice McGregor Award for Demonstrated Excellence and Leadership Potential from the Canadian Agency for Drugs and Technologies in Health (CADTH) and also received a ‘Rising Star’ award from CIHR’s Institute of Health Services and Policy Research.
 She has been awarded a CIHR Foundation grant as an Early Career Investigator, CIHR Maud Menten Early Career Prize in Genetics and recently received Canadian Cancer Society’s early career investigator award for her work and policy change.

 Marc is an Associate Director in Genomics Health Services and Policy Research at Li Ka Shing Knowledge Institute.
 Marc has background in health science research and business.
 Marc’s previous research has focused on creating computer counselling tools for HIV positive adults, assessing longitudinal risk behaviours in children of refuges and evaluating counselling interventions for homeless adults.
 He holds Masters degree in Anthropology, with an emphasis on Medical Anthropology.